 To the left of the front of the engine, there is a small red plaque on the wall (this sign is partially obscured by another sign so look carefully).
 What is the first line of the red plaque?

 For parking just follow the signs to the Great Western Designer Village (parking charge applies).
 This cache is suitable for all (wheelchairs, prams, buggies, children).
-Adjacent to the cache there is a large cafe area and toilets, and if you exit through these doors then the National trust HQ opposite also has a very good cafe.
+Adjacent to the cache there is a large cafe area and toilets.

 Please check out the Geocaching Association of Great Britain offering support for Geocachers in GB.